-This artwork celebrates the anatomy of a scaly, enduring little mammal with an unfortunate tagline: the world’s most illegally trafficked mammal.
+This handcrafted, interactive print depicts a scaly, enduring little mammal with an unfortunate tagline: the world’s most illegally trafficked mammal.

 A handcrafted, interactive piece of artwork celebrating the beauty and vulnerability of the world’s only scaled mammal which is getting poached to extinction.